0Kaizoku/TPDEVOPS/README.md

 # TPDEVOPS
-idk why m doing this cz its llike running blindfolded
+idk why m doing this cz its like running blindfolded